awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.md

 ```
 For more details, see the discussion of update\-function\-configuration and invoke in [Create the Lambda function and Test It](https://docs.aws.amazon.com/lambda/latest/dg/tutorial-env_cli.html#with-env-create-function) in the *AWS Lambda Developer Guide*\.

-## Working with Lambda Functions that Use Versions, Aliases, or Layers<a name="lambda-functions-versions-aliases-layers"></a>
+## Working with Lambda functions that use versions, aliases, or layers<a name="lambda-functions-versions-aliases-layers"></a>

 The **Lambda** section of the **AWS Resources** window currently does not provide any features for working with versions, aliases, or layers for Lambda functions\.
 Instead, you can use the terminal in the IDE to run the AWS CLI and AWS SAM CLI with the corresponding commands, actions, and arguments\.
 For details, see the following\.
 + [Introduction to AWS Lambda Versioning](https://docs.aws.amazon.com/lambda/latest/dg/versioning-intro.html) in the *AWS Lambda Developer Guide*